Family Feared Him Missing — He Was Arrested In Undercover Child Sex Sting At NJ Hotel, AG Says

 Philadelphia police and family members would later say he was located, but did not provide further details.

-Derelich is charged with conspiracy to commit human trafficking, attempted human trafficking, luring, attempted aggravated sexual assault and attempted endangering the welfare of a child by sexual conduct which would impair or debauch the morals
+Derelich is charged with conspiracy to commit human trafficking, attempted human trafficking, luring, attempted aggravated sexual assault and attempted endangering the welfare of a child by sexual conduct which would impair or debauch the morals, Platkin said.